Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Key-Management.md

 Click Create to obtain the API Key/Secret

 <!-- theme: warning -->
-> Once your API Key has been successfully created, copy or save a pdf of your API Key/Secret, they will not be accessible from Dev Studio in the future.
+> Once your API Key has been successfully created, copy or save a pdf of your API Key/Secret, they will not be accessible from Developer Studio in the future.

 ---